saujanya-hue/dsai-gate/README.md

 🚀 **About the Repository**

-**Disover the ultimate GATE (Graduate Aptitude Test in Engineering) Resource: All-in-One curated for Data Science and Artificial Intelligence (DSAI)** 🌟 🌟 🌟 🌟 🌟 \
+**Discover the ultimate GATE (Graduate Aptitude Test in Engineering) Resource: All-in-One curated for Data Science and Artificial Intelligence (DSAI)** 🌟 🌟 🌟 🌟 🌟 \
-This repository is designed to collaborate and share resoucers for preparation including study materials, online courses, and code examples that cover the DSAI Gate syllabus.
+This repository is designed to collaborate and share resources for preparation, including study materials, online courses, and code examples that cover the DSAI Gate syllabus.

 📚 **Syllabus Coverage**